-- Evidence of Learning Task design; - Ability to devise a plan that demonstrates educational alignment; - Communication of ideas and decisions about teaching, learning and Evidence of Learning Task.
+- Evidence of Learning Task design. - Ability to devise a plan that demonstrates educational alignment. - Communication of ideas and decisions about teaching, learning and Evidence of Learning Task. - Assessment must be attempted in order to pass the course

 Submission: Text Matching Tool - Turnitin.
-Online via TurnItln is an individual activity
+Online via Turnitin